espressif/esp-bist/README.md

 ninja -C build menuconfig
 ```

-The file `bist.conf` in the root directory of any application is mandatory and can be used to set the default configuration for the BIST library.
+The file `bist.conf` in the root directory of any application is mandatory and can be used to set the default configuration the project.
 The configuration file is automatically included in the build process.
 If empty, the BIST library will use the default configuration.

 ## QEMU